bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/transferring-bitmarks.md

 <br>
 <br>

-## Transferring Bitmarks using the Bitmark SDK
+## Transferring bitmarks using the Bitmark SDK

 To transfer a Bitmark Certificate using the Bitmark JS SDK: